 Long Term Evolution (LTE) is the future of mobile networks, and major networks in the United States have already adopted LTE.
 4G is another name for LTE, at least in America, although they're slightly different terms.
 Either way, GSM carriers tend to offer 4G networks that take advantage of LTE technologies.
 Major carriers tend to supplement LTE coverage with 2G and 3G GSM networks.
 LTE isn't available everywhere, and phone calls still tend to travel through 3G GSM networks.

 Despite the growing use of LTE, GSM networks are still vital for consumers.
 Americans that travel abroad can use their devices with a new SIM card to access international networks.
 A GSM smartphone or cell phone is far more versatile than a CDMA device outside of North America.
 For that reason, it's not surprising that millions of people pay a GSM network provider for monthly wireless service.
 A more versatile solution doesn't exist, and dozens of different wireless plans are available.
+Remember, Wirefly lets you compare all kinds of cell phone plans, not GSM plans, so keep that in mind.

 Choosing A GSM Cell Phone Plan